Retford Bird Ringing programme which collects vital data about bird species celebrates its 50th anniversary

 As well as adding to the national and international data sets for species, information collected by the volunteers also helps to shape management decisions within the wood, to ensure that key species have access to the right mix of habitat.

-Speaking on behalf of Treswell Ringing Group, Amy Offland, said: “We’re delighted so many people attended to help celebrate the group’s 50th Anniversary, travelling from around the country to meet up.
+Amy Offland, on behalf of Treswell Ringing Group, said: “We’re delighted so many people attended to help celebrate the group’s 50th Anniversary, travelling from around the country to meet up.

 Advertisement